niko7o/discord-bot/readme.md

 # About

 Geisha is a bot for Discord created in node.js<br>
-Make sure you have ffmpeg installed to be able to run the bot
+Make sure you have ffmpeg installed to be able to run the bot<br>
+Join the official channel at https://discord.gg/66XNvzm or setup the discord bot with your own!

 # Instructions